indieocean/TiFramework/README.md

 storing the window object itself and not the full TiFramework class.
 Probably should be rewritten so this isn't necessary.

-NOTE:  It will take two types for it's arguement.
+NOTE:  It will take two types for it's argument.
 You can pass it a string such as "window", "label", "view", etc.  This will create a new UI object of that name.
-Or you can pass an already created object as the argument.
-Below we're creating two new windows.
-If I wanted to reference one of the windows below for the framework's use I would use **'$(main_window)'** or **'$(second_window)'**
+Or you can pass an already created, native Titanium object as the argument.*

-    var main_window 	= $('window').context;
+    var main_window 	= $('window');
-    var second_window 	= $('window').context;
+    var second_window 	= $('window');

-Create a new tabgroup, add new tabs, assign tabs the appropriate window, open the tab group
+Create a new tabgroup, add new tabs, assign tabs the appropriate window, open the tab group.
+Notice that the window values have .context appended.
+This is because we need to pass in the literal Titanium object, not the framework object.

     $('tabgroup')
-    		.tab({title: 'Examples', window: main_window})
+    		.tab({title: 'Examples', window: main_window.context})
-    		.tab({title: 'Second Tab', window: second_window})
+    		.tab({title: 'Second Tab', window: second_window.context})
     	.open();

 Just some dummy data for examples